Official information request

 We may withhold information for specific reasons.
 If we do, we will explain the reason why.

 The specific reasons enabling Council to withhold information are set out in sections 6 and 7 of the Local Government Official Information and Meetings Act.
-Examples of common reasons to withhold information are to protect peoples' privacy; maintain legal privilege; enable Council to carry on its commercial activities.

 What will it cost?